JennEYoon/datasciY/README.md

    C:/python/repos/large-files/
    - Files too big to upload to GitHub.

+ * pyfinance (folder) -- packages related to trading, python-for-finance book.

 ### History
+  * June 2020 - Add folder for pyfinance -- SQL-connector, TA-LIB, quandl, python-for-finance book.
   * Add jsq folder and javascript exercises - June 20-23, 2020.
   * Add links to HTML github viewer, Open In CoLab, Open In MyBinder - June 2020
   * Add general.html page for broader topics - June 13-15, 2020
     ngram data files stored in "large-files" folder, not uploaded to Github due to size.
   * Working on personal projects to post on datasciY.com during February to May 2020
   * Github Repo created on July 2019
   * Website hosted on AWS during 2018 and 2019
   * Domain purchased on Sept 2017